 Guy Steven Dull Knife, Jr. was born on May 7, 1947 in Pine Ridge, SD to Guy Steven Dull Knife, Sr. and Rose Bull Bear.
 Guy made his journey to the Spirit World on October 31, 2019 at the Rapid City Regional Hospital in Rapid City, SD.

-To send flowers in memory of Guy Steven Dull Knife Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Guy Steven Dull Knife Jr., please visit our Heartfelt Sympathies Store.

 Born to Guy Steven Dull Knife, Sr. and Rosie Bull Bear Dull Knife.
 He was the only child.
 Doris Ghost Bear was later adopted.
 Guy has first cousins that survive him, Barbara Dull Knife and Dellmarie Dull Knife Bradfield, Linda Bull Bear, Daryl and Peter Mesteth as well as many other living cousins.

 Guy went to school at Kyle Grade School and Oglala Community High School.
 Following high school, he attended Job Corps where he studied the culinary arts.
 Guy was an accomplished artist, well known around the world.